VolkovLabs/business-calendar/README.md

 ### Duration

-If event has only Start time, events are considered instantaneous.
+- If event has only Start time configured, events are considered instantaneous.
-If events has start and end time, events are considered to have a duration.
+- If event has start and end time, events are considered to have a duration.
-Any events that are missing an end time are considered ongoing.
+- Any events that are missing an end time are considered ongoing.

 ## Feedback